build-server-protocol/build-server-protocol/docs/bsp.md

 The `TestReport` notification will be sent as the test execution of build targets completes.

 This request may trigger a compilation on the selected build targets.
-The server is free to send any number of `build/publishDiagnostics` and `build/logMessage` notifications during compilation before completing the response.
-The client is free to forward these messages to the LSP editor client.
+The server is free to send any number of `build/compileReport`, `build/publishDiagnostics` and `build/logMessage` notifications during compilation before completing the response.

 The client will get a `requestId` field in the `TestReport` or `TestResult` if the `requestId` field in the `TestParams` is defined.